DeemoONeill/DeemoONeill.github.io/_posts/2023-05-15-injury-and-recovery.md

 is once I've gotten into the habit of doing those, and the final twinges of back pain have subsided, I'll be joining the powerlifting gym that's a short cycle from my house.
 Hopefully I can get these postural muscles strong enough to avoid this happening again.

+### Lessons learned

+There are times when we have been given a signal by our bodies that its time to make adjustments, and sometimes life can get in the way of us listening to those signals.

+This whole experience has taught me how important it is to maintain a healthy body, and to give over time in the day to proactively prevent injury.
+The same is true with mental health, giving time over to reflect or change things up can help prevent burnout (but that's a topic for another day).

+Accountability is a powerful tool in our arsenal to overcome the inertia at doing those things, it can help motivate us when we aren't feeling particularly motivated to begin with.

+I suppose the final lesson learned is that motivation isn't something that just strikes, it's something we need to cultivate and wrestle with when there is so much else we could be doing.

 Thanks for reading.